AstralBearStudios/pywelkin/README.md

 ️⚠ **Warning: This repository is a WIP.
 This project is in its early stages and is not in its alpha release.
 Please wait to submit any issues, and stay tuned for updates.**

+**Update March 13, 2024: as a late edition to the February udpate in [Welkin](https://github.com/astral-bear/welkin), the scope of this project is being significantly reduced.
+PyWelkin will only be a core library.
+It does provide more support beyond the standard, but it does require some concepts from the Vero spec (TBD).**

 Welcome to PyWelkin, the official python implementation of [Welkin](https://github.com/astral-bear/welkin).
 This package consists of six different subpackages.

 #Installation